w3c/webextensions/proposals/split_view_modification.md

 be able to join a split view, reflected in `Tab.splitViewId` and two `tabs.onUpdated` events.

-When tabs are not adjacent, or even in order, the implementation MAY try to move the tabs to the given order and join them.
+When tabs are not adjacent, or even in order, the implementation MUST reject the method call.
+This constraint may be relaxed later, see "Future Work".

 Upon returning, either the given tabs are in the same split view, or the method rejects without having changed the tab state.

+A browser supporting more than two tabs in a split view MAY accept up to that many tabIds (instead of at most 2).

-#### tabs.separateSplitView()
+#### tabs.unsplit()

 Separates the tabs in a split view, "unsplitting" the split view.